Kefalonia is the largest of the

 shores.
 Or maybe you just want to unwind?
 Kefalonia’s stunning beaches await.

-The Kefalonia weather is currently: Sunny with the occasional puffy white cloud!
+The Kefalonia weather is currently: Lovely and Sunny!

 (The Kefalonia Temperature camera is located outside of the Kefalonia Agni Travel office, in Argostoli.)